Elekrisk/gamejam-game/Readme.txt

 Exlore caves to find treasure!
 But watch out, only one chest is real;
 the rest are radioactive mutant mimics!
-Use the geiger-counter to figure out which chest is the real one
+Use the Geiger counter to figure out which chest is the real one

 --- C O N T R O L S ---